wearesulie/sulie/README.md

-### Sulie - Advanced Time Series Forecasting with Mimosa Foundation Model
+### Sulie - Managed Time Series Forecasting with Mimosa Foundation Model

 The **Sulie SDK** offers seamless integration with the Sulie platform for advanced time series forecasting powered by **Mimosa**—a transformer-based foundation model optimized specifically for time series data.
 Mimosa provides high accuracy for **zero-shot forecasting** and **automatic fine-tuning**, enabling tailored forecasts without extensive pre-training.
+From deployment to scaling, we handle the MLOps heavy lifting, so you can focus on making use of the forecasts.

 ## Getting Started